 Comparing numbers and using the Greater Than, Less Than, or Equal To signs are often eye-openers for teachers in lower grades.
-But, upper elementary teachers are often unpleasantly surprised to learn that their students are struggling with basic number concepts.
+But, upper elementary teachers are often super surprised to learn that their students are struggling with basic number concepts.

 In my classroom, I typically leave one or two number lines set up all year.
 I don’t use anything fancy to make it – simple masking tape on the floor works wonderfully.
 Simple and easy are usually best.